zabull1/cycling_DE_project/setup_tutorial.md

   - **Create a VM**

 	- In Google Cloud Console, navigate to Compute Engine > VM instances.
-You may have to activate the APi for the Compute Engine when you first 		come here.
+You may have to activate the API for the Compute Engine when you first 		come here if you have not already done that at thepoint of creating a new project

 	- Click the `Create Instance` action towards the top.
 On the next screen, you'll want to set the following information: